-Edge computing puts computing resources as close as possible to where they are used.
+The edge puts computing resources as close as possible to where they are used.
 It is essentially the digital equivalent of the branch offices that handle local work.

 Edge-based resources do, however, generally need to have some kind of link to a bigger network.
 They need it for much the same reasons as branch offices need a connection to the broader company.
 That connection is generally provided by cloud infrastructure.
 This may mean a single cloud or it may mean different clouds used for different purposes.